North Carolina Community College Systems –North Carolina Independent Colleges and Universities (ICAA)

 • the Universal General Education Transfer Component (UGETC) which includes a minimum of 30 semester hours of credit, and

-To ensure maximum transferability of credits, students should select a transfer major and preferred transfer institution before completing 30 semester hours of credit at the community college.
-Each receiving senior institution will identify community college course equivalencies and publicize an equivalency course crosswalk to ensure transfer of credit uniformity and transparency.
-Additional general education, pre-major, and elective courses in the associate degree should be selected based on a student’s intended major and the baccalaureate degree plan published by the senior institution.
+To ensure maximum transferability of credits, students should select a transfer major and follow preferred transfer institution options known as Baccalaureate Degree Plans (BDPs) before completing 30 semester hours of credit at the community college.
+Each receiving NCICU institution will identify community college course equivalencies and publicize an equivalency course crosswalk to ensure transfer of credit uniformity and transparency.
+Additional general education, pre-major, and elective courses in the associate degree should be selected based on a student’s intended major and the baccalaureate degree plan.

 Transfer of Associate in Arts and Associate in Science degree programs.

-2. Senior institutions cannot place requirements on students transferring under the ICAA that are not required of their native students.
+2. Senior institutions cannot place requirements on students transferring under the ICAA that are not required of students that begin their higher education journeys at the NCICU institution.

-3. Students who completes the Associate in Arts or Associate in Science degree prior to transfer to the senior institution will have fulfilled the senior institution’s lower-division general education requirements.
+3. Students who complete the Associate in Arts or Associate in Science degree prior to transfer to the NCICU institution will have fulfilled the NCICU institution’s lower-division general education requirements.

 Students not completing the Associate in Arts or Associate in Science degrees.
-A North Carolina community college student who satisfactorily completes, with a grade of “C” or better, courses identified in the Universal General Education Transfer Component will receive equivalency credit applied toward the senior institution’s lower-division general education course requirements, subject to the following distribution limit: maximum of 6 hours in English Composition, 9 hours in Humanities/Fine Arts/Communications, 9 hours in Social/Behavioral Sciences, 8 hours in Mathematics, and 8 hours in the Natural Sciences.
+A North Carolina Community College System student who satisfactorily completes, with a grade of “C” or better, courses identified in the Universal General Education Transfer Component will receive equivalency credit applied toward the NCICU institution’s lower-division general education course requirements, subject to the following distribution limit: maximum of 6 hours in English Composition, 9 hours in Humanities/Fine Arts/Communications, 9 hours in Social/Behavioral Sciences, 8 hours in Mathematics, and 8 hours in the Natural Sciences.

-A North Carolina community college student who satisfactorily completes a transfer course that is not designated as a Universal General Education Transfer Component course will receive transfer credit for the course.
-The receiving institution will determine whether the course will count as general education, pre-major, or elective credit.
+A North Carolina Community College System student who satisfactorily completes a transfer course that is not designated as a Universal General Education Transfer Component course will receive transfer credit for the course.
+The receiving institution will determine how the course counts.

-Certificate of Universal General Education Transfer Component Courses, Associate in Carts Degree or Associate in Science Degree Completion.
+Certificate of Universal General Education Transfer Component Courses, Associate in Arts Degree or Associate in Science Degree Completion.
 Certification of completion of the Associate in Arts or Associate in Science degree is the responsibility of the community college at which the courses are successfully completed.
 Transcript identification of Universal General Education Transfer Component courses is also the responsibility of the community college at which the courses are completed.
-The transcripts of students who transfer before completing the degree will be evaluated on a course-by-course basis by the receiving university.
-The transferring student who has not completed the degree must meet the receiving institution's general education requirements.
+The transcripts of students who transfer before completing the degree will be evaluated on a course-by-course basis by the receiving NCICU institution.
+The transferring student who has not completed the degree must meet the NCICU institution's general education requirements.

 Four-Year Degree Plan for Community College Transfer Students.
 Beyond the Universal General Education Transfer Component courses, a program of study leading to the associate degree contains courses related to a student's baccalaureate major or program emphasis.
-Each senior institution will develop, publish, and maintain four-year baccalaureate degree completion plans identifying community college courses that provide pathways leading to associate degree completion, admission into the major, and baccalaureate completion.
-Students who complete the AA or AS degree and the degree plan tracks published by the senior institution, and who are accepted into that institution and into that major within four years of initial enrollment at the community college, will continue into that major at the senior institution with all courses fulfilling lower division general education and other degree requirements .
+Each NCICU institution will develop, publish, and maintain four-year baccalaureate degree completion plans identifying community college courses that provide pathways leading to associate degree completion, admission into the major, and baccalaureate completion.
+Students who complete the AA or AS degree and the degree plan tracks published by the senior institution, and who are accepted into that institution and into that major within four years of initial enrollment at the community college, will continue into that major at the NCICU institution with all courses fulfilling lower division general education and other degree requirements as indicated in the BDP.

 Transfer of courses taken in other associate degree programs.
 Upon admission to a Signatory Institution of the ICAA, a community college student who was enrolled in an Associate in Applied Science (AAS) or Associate in Fine Arts (AFA) degree program and who satisfactorily completed the courses with a grade of "C" or better in all courses that are designated for college transfer will receive credit for those courses.
 Students completing courses designated Universal General Education Transfer Component will receive equivalent general education course credit for those courses at the receiving institution.
 For courses not designated as Universal General Education Transfer Component, the receiving institution will determine whether the course will count as general education or pre-major/elective credit.
 Students in these programs who transfer must meet the general education requirements of the receiving institution.

 Articulation of Associate in Fine Arts or Associate in Applied Science degree programs may be handled through bilateral articulation agreements.
-Under bilateral agreements, individual senior institutions and one or more community colleges may join in a collaborative effort to facilitate the transfer of students from AFA or AAS degree programs to baccalaureate degree programs.
+Under bilateral agreements, individual NCICU institutions and one or more North Carolina Community College System institutions may join in a collaborative effort to facilitate the transfer of students from AFA or AAS degree programs to baccalaureate degree programs.

 Transfer Credit Appeal